The Principle of the Fermionic Projector, Chapters 5-8: Analysis of Degeneracies

 It remains to analyze~(\ref{e:4B}) and~(\ref{e:4C}). \begin{Lemma} The EL equations to degree 4 can be satisfied only if we impose at least one additional relation between the basic fractions. \end{Lemma} {\Proof} In the limit $y \to x$, the matrices $I_\uparrow \acute{Y}_R(y) \:I_.\: \grave{Y}_L(x)\: I_\uparrow$ can be written in the form $B^* B$ with $B=I_.\: \grave{Y}_L \: I_\uparrow$ and are therefore Hermitian and positive semidefinite.
 This shows that~(\ref{e:4B}) and~(\ref{e:4C}) cannot cancel each other identically.
 According to Lemma~\ref{lemma4B}, (\ref{e:4B}) is non-trivial.
 It suffices to consider the case that~(\ref{e:4B}) does not vanish identically (in the other cases when~(\ref{e:4B}) is non-zero after applying~(\ref{e:30f}, \ref{e:30g}) the argument is analogous).
 Then we can arrange a contribution to~(\ref{e:4A}--\ref{e:4C}) of the form $(\mu A N + \overline{\mu A N})$ with a matrix $A \neq 0$.
 The same contribution must be present after performing the replacements~(\ref{e:4rep}).
 Since these replacements transform $\mu$ into $\overline{\mu}$ (see~(\ref{e:30f}) and~(\ref{e:30g})), we obtain a condition of the form

 with $B$ a matrix.
-Without introducing an additional relation between the basic fractions, we must treat $N$ and $\overline{N}$ as being independent, and thus~(\ref{e:4I}) has no solution. {\mbox{$\;\;\; $}} \QED Using that $A$ and $B$ go over to positive matrices as $y \to x$, one sees that in order to arrange that~(\ref{e:4I}) has a solution, we need to impose that $N$ and $\overline{N}$ coincide in the EL equations, i.e.\footnote{{\textsf{Online version}:} For a difficulty to realize this relation between the basic fractions by a suitable regularization see the proof of Lemma~10.3 in the paper~arXiv:0908.1542 [math-ph] (using that, following the consideration after equation~(7.13) in~arXiv:0908.1542 [math-ph], the relation must still hold if we replace the factors~$T^{(1)}_{[2]}$ and~$\overline{T^{(1)}_{[2]}}$ by a non-zero real constant).}
+Without introducing an additional relation between the basic fractions, we must treat $N$ and $\overline{N}$ as being independent, and thus~(\ref{e:4I}) has no solution. {\mbox{$\;\;\; $}} \QED Using that $A$ and $B$ go over to positive matrices as $y \to x$, one sees that in order to arrange that~(\ref{e:4I}) has a solution, we need to impose that $N$ and $\overline{N}$ coincide in the EL equations, i.e.\footnote{{\textsf{Online version}:} For a difficulty to realize this relation between the basic fractions by a suitable regularization see the proof of Lemma~3.10.3 in the book~\cite{cfs} (listed in the references in the preface to the second online edition).
+One should keep in mind that, following the consideration after~\cite[eq.~(3.7.13)]{cfs}, the relation must still hold if we replace the factors~$T^{(1)}_{[2]}$ and~$\overline{T^{(1)}_{[2]}}$ by a non-zero real constant.}

 The next lemma is again an application of the uniform splitting lemma and uses the non-degeneracy assumption of Def.~\ref{def40}. \begin{Lemma} Suppose that the basic fractions satisfy (in addition to the conditions of Theorem~\ref{thm32}) the relation~(\ref{e:4rel}) with $N$ according to~(\ref{e:4H}).
 Then the parameter $p$ in~(\ref{e:3I}) is equal to $4$.
 The phase factors in the neutrino sector are determined by